Summer’s preparing its warming hug, so put on your shades, grab your friends or family and plan ahead for the spring bank holiday weekend in London.

 - Enjoy all sorts of days out in London with our handy itineraries, covering shopping hotspots, foodie treats, family ideas and more.

-- Become a “groundling” as you watch a Shakespearean play for £5 as part of Shakespeare’s Globe Summer Season.
+- Become a “groundling” as you watch A Midsummer's Night Dream for £5 as part of Shakespeare’s Globe Summer Season.

 - If the big screen is more your thing, head to an outdoor cinema for cult and classic films – some start in late May, so keep an eye out for listings.